Florida residents could see a $10 billion utility rate hike. Here's what to know.

 Lawton called the shareholder profit request a "substantial overreach" and said it would result in "excessive rates and harms all Florida customers."

-In her rebuttal testimony for the company, FPL Senior Director Financial Forecasting Ina Laney said Lawton's analysis was "fundamentally flawed and misleading," and that it "fails to recognize the significant customer benefits derived from FPL's financial strategy."
+In her rebuttal testimony for the company, FPL senior director of financial forecasting Ina Laney said Lawton's analysis was "fundamentally flawed and misleading," and that it "fails to recognize the significant customer benefits derived from FPL's financial strategy."

 Added Laney, "FPL consistently achieves industry-leading performance in service reliability and cost management."